yichizhang/LazyCocoa/README.md

 contactCellBackground white
 contactCellTitle darkerGray bold extra-large contactCellDescription gray regular small

+// Can also generate constants
+!!!stringConst

+!!prefix k_
+email; username; password;
 ```

 Then you press update button.
 It generates UIColor/ NSColor files for you.
 (NSColor is not supported yet) The above settings file would generate UIColor extension methods like: